• Gluten-Free Recipes

 • Chickpeas - Or substitute white beans.

-• Kale - I used a whole bunch of kale, you can lower this amount if you wish.
+• Kale - I used a whole bunch of kale, but you can lower this amount if you wish.

 • Pasta - Macaroni pasta is the traditional addition to minestrone.
 Use gluten-free pasta if needed.